ampedPF/now-playing/README.md

 ## Installation

-After installing the OBS plugin [Tuna v1.5.0](https://obsproject.com/forum/resources/tuna.843/) (currently working with version [nightly-ec8cd3f](https://github.com/univrsal/tuna/actions/runs/274047007)) following the steps described [here](https://obsproject.com/forum/resources/tuna.843/).
+After installing the OBS plugin [Tuna v1.5.1](https://obsproject.com/forum/resources/tuna.843/) following the steps described [here](https://obsproject.com/forum/resources/tuna.843/).

 1. Add a new browser source
 2. Check the "Local file" checkbox and then browse to the ```now-playing.html``` file